 The timeline jumps between freedomtime and slaverytime along with the change in POV between Rue and her mother Miss May Belle most definitely didn’t help in easing my confusion.

-But again, the author’s writing was so captivating for me that even though I was confused a majority of the time, I wanted to know and read more of this world she is showing me.
+But again, the author’s writing was so captivating for me that even though I was confused the majority of the time, I wanted to know and read more about the world she is showing me.

-A world that I being a South East Asian woman would never experience nor understand.
+A world that I being a South East Asian woman would never experience or understand.

 What I liked about Conjure Woman by Afia Atakora was how the author showed how even when the slaves went through immense hardship they found not only a community within themselves but also a slice of happiness.

 Another aspect I liked was how the author made Rue proud of her dark coloring.
 Rue, our main character BTW, never went through the experience of wanting light-colored skin.